oplushappy/Parkinson-detect-backend/README.md

 2. Sign In

 3. Change Password :

 It will sent email to verify

 4. Change Name :

 Can direct revise

 5. Upload Video :

 Vedio will play if mouse put in vedio

-6. List Videos and Show Results
+6. List Videos and Show Results :

 Will sort by date and have a filter

-7. Change Video Information
+7. Change Video Information:

 you can change your name, date

 8. Show the Activity of Parkinson in Taiwan